 Passenger security screening

-Under Australian Federal law all passengers are subject to aviation security screening.
+All persons eligible for security screening are subject to aviation screening procedures at Albury Airport.
 All visitors who choose to go through security screening to farewell your family, friends and colleagues are also subject to screening.

 Albury Airport uses walk-through metal detectors, x-ray machines and explosive trace detection (ETD) equipment to detect items specified in the Aviation Transport Security Regulations 2005.

 Our screening officers' endeavour to treat all passengers with dignity and respect during these processes.
 For information on transporting specific devices and items on aircraft, contact your individual airline carrier.
-For more information on airport screening, visit Australian Government National Security.
+To check if you can pack an item, you access the CASA dangerous goods webpage

 Checked-in baggage is also subject to security screening.
 Albury Airport uses a number of methods, including s-ray examination, physical search and testing for chemical residues using explosive trace detection equipment.